 Is it possible to get the heaters in swimming pools repaired?

-It should be possible to replace or repair the pool heater’s parts if the damage is not serious enough to render the heater useless.
+It should be possible to replace or repair the pool heater’s parts if the damage is not serious enough to render it useless.
 However, better hire a professional to handle this kind of issue.

 How should a pool heater be winterized?

 Gas pool heaters in cold climates are commonly used to winterize the pools they heat.
 Here are ways to do this:

 - Use the valves on the gas line to shut off the heater’s gas supply.